billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 utilization).

 Energy Efficiency Observability:
-: Is a part of Energy Efficiency Management that deals with collecting, reporting or reading metrics information from devices and evaluating the effectiveness of energy-aware policies to aid in Energy Efficiency Management.
+: Is part of Energy Efficiency Management that deals with collecting, reporting, and reading metrics information from devices and evaluating the effectiveness of energy-aware policies to aid in Energy Efficiency Management.